 • Difficulty coming to terms with significant events

-I am registered with both the United Kingdom Council for Psychotherapy, and the British Association of Counselling and Psychotherapy as a trainee psychotherapist working towards accreditation, and draw on regular supervision from experienced practitioners to ensure the best for each and every client.
-I abide by the professional Code of Ethics of UKCP, BACP and Regent’s University.
+I am registered with both the United Kingdom Council for Psychotherapy, and the British Association of Counselling and Psychotherapy and draw on regular supervision from experienced practitioners to ensure the best for each and every client.
+I abide by the professional Codes of Ethics of UKCP, BACP and Regent’s University.

 If you would like to learn more and get a sense of whether I am the right therapist for you, I offer an initial, free 30 minute consultation.
 In this, we can discuss what you would like to get out of therapy, my approach and style of practice and I'll answer any questions you may have.